 Operating costs for an Educare facility range from \$2.8 to \$3.4 million per year.
-The average per-child operating philanthropic cost ranges from \$4,000 (for one year of participation) to about \$20,000 (for five full years of participation).
-There is some variation in average per-child costs due to differences in geographic region, local market rates, number of individual schools operated under one organizational umbrella, as well as the size of the infant program at each school (infant care has lower staff ratios and is much more costly than preschool classes).
+The average perchild operating philanthropic cost ranges from \$4,000 (for one year of participation) to about \$20,000 (for five full years of participation).
+There is some variation in average per-child costs due to cost-of-living differences across sites, the number of individual schools operated under one organizational umbrella, as well as the size of the infant program at each school (infant care has lower staff ratios and is much more costly than preschool classes).